kialio/python-bootcamp/Lectures/04_IPythonNotebookIntroduction/README.md

 talk, or find the accompanying resources as well as all of the other talks which were given at the [UC Berkeley Python bootcamp](http://www.pythonbootcamp.info/agenda) in August 2012.

+Updates by Jeremy Perkins for the GSFC 2013 python bootcamp are included.